gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-02-04 Studying Lib/re.py and an example tokenizer.
+2h
 * 2019-02-03 Working to synthesize guess.py of http://inventwithpython.com/invent4thed/chapter3.html via their transcript (as guess3.exem).
 5h
 * 2019-02-02 jokes.exem working front to back (e.g., creating TestJokes.py) in the new format and model.
 Code committed.
 7h
 * 2019-02-01 Programming inner function mark_sequences() during a too busy day.
 1h